ZacharyMatthiesen/msp430-launchpad-music/README.md

 Released under the [Beerware License](http://en.wikipedia.org/wiki/Beerware).
 That means you can do whatever the heck you want with it.
 If you find it useful and you run into me someday, you're welcome to buy me a beer if you'd like.

+Zachary Matthiesen is looking for free internet cookies.